Skip to Main

 • Don’t miss the fun at Cartier Park, which will be aglow with a variety of carved pumpkins and luminaries for families to walk through and enjoy.

-Harbor Springs & Charlevoix area
+Harbor Springs, Petoskey & Charlevoix area

 • 30th Annual Taste of Harbor Springs 2025